 One entity to which we are a host that is commonly out of balance is Candida.
-While it is important in the processes of nutrient absorption and digestion, it can cause some serious symptoms when out of balance if it has overproduced and overpopulated in the gut.
+While Candida is essential for nutrient absorption and digestion, it can also cause severe symptoms if overpopulated in the gut.
 This can lead to damage in the delicate cells of the intestinal tract and toxins flowing through the bloodstream to other vulnerable areas of the body, as Ayurveda explains the spread of the disease process to occur.
-You can learn more about the specifics of Candida, its symptoms and some treatment options here, as we’ll focus on gut health and restoration of balance in the case of Candida, once diet has been addressed on some level.
+You can learn more about the specifics of Candida, its symptoms, and some treatment options here, as we’ll focus on the health of your gut and restoration of balance in the case of Candida once the diet gets addressed on some level.

 Integrate healing foods that are rich in fiber, healthful fats, and amino acids.
 Eliminate processed, refined carbohydrates, sugars, and other irritants from your diet.
 Once you have done that, you may consider adding some additional supplemental support to aid in the body’s healing process.
 Repopulating the gut with beneficial bacterial, and utilizing a digestive enzyme to break down and absorb food nutrients properly will support ongoing gut health.
 Both a probiotic and a digestive enzyme, in addition to several other Tridoshic (suitable for all doshas or body types) herbal blends, are included in the My Healthy Digestion Formula.

 My Healthy Mood is another excellent tool for support with emotional health and mood support if you have experienced those side effects from intestinal dysbiosis caused by Candida.
 Pair both of these herbal ally blends with mindful attention to sufficient sleep, daily exercise, and mindfulness or meditation as ground-level support for overall gut, body, and spirit health.